ostracod/ostracode-old/languageDocumentation/syntax.md

 * String enclosed by quotation marks (`"`)
 * Character enclosed by apostrophes (`'`)

-Note that the constraint type of number literals is `numT`, while the initialization type of a number literal is the type of a number which has the specific value of the number literal.
-In an analagous fashion, the constraint type of string literals is `strT`, while the initialization type of a string literal is the type of a string which has the specific value of the string literal.
+Note that the constraint type of number literals is `numT`, and the constraint type of string literals is `strT`.
+To create types which refer to specific values, use the `literalT` function.

 Identifiers and keywords may contain the following characters: